ankowals/saf/README.md

 	}

-Please note that the paths are relative to the project directory!
+Please note that the paths are relative to the project directory.
 In addition there are flags available that can be used to indicate

 	- whether macro evaluation shall be done before run of each scenario